fvtt-fria-ligan/vaesen-foundry-vtt/README.md

 ## Release Notes
+v6.0.1
+- 🐛 Fix: NPC sheets were not rolling weapons
+- 🐛 Fix: NPC sheets were not rolling armor

 v6.0.0
 - Feature: Updated to latest version of Year Zero Universal Roller (YZUR)
 - Removed: This version of the Vaesen system requires Foundry VTT v12 or higher, this gives us a clean slate and allows us to fix all the deprecation warnings!